GabeBecker2048/chesssnake/README.md

 If you use `auto_sql` instead of `sql`, your games will be automatically updated with every move and with less transactions.

-For more information on using chessnake with PostgreSQL, see the docs (coming soon)
+For more information on using chesssnake with PostgreSQL, see the docs (coming soon)